 - 1. Membership is limited to HBU students, or combination of students, faculty, and/or staff. - 2.
 The petitioning group's purpose, actions, or activities do not conflict with the Christian or educational missions of the University; in particular, they do not conflict with the Preamble or the University's bylaws. - 3.
 The petitioning group can meet three (3) times to create a constitution & bylaws & to secure a faculty/staff advisor. - 4.
-Submit initial paperwork (recognition packet) including constitution, bylaws, preliminary roster, Department Chair and Dean signature (for Academic groups), and faculty/staff advisor contact information to the Director of Student Involvement. - 5.
+Submit initial paperwork (recognition packet) including constitution, bylaws, preliminary roster, Department Chair and Dean signature (for Academic groups), and faculty/staff advisor contact information to the Director of Student Involvement.
+All submissions must be done via HuskySync (OrgSync). - 5.
 Paperwork will be forwarded to the Student Government Association (SGA) for comment. - 6.
-SGA will forward comments and paperwork back to the Director of Student Involvement for review with the Director of Student Life and the Provost. - 7.
-Office of Student Involvement will notify in writing the petitioning group of the final decision.

-- 8. If the group is granted recognition, the three (3) highest ranking officers must attend an Organization Training and Risk Management Training. - General Social Greek Organizations: The HBU Expansion Policies for Social Greek Organizations may be obtained through the Office of Student Involvement.
+SGA will forward comments and paperwork back to the Director of Student Involvement for review with the Director of Student Life. - 7.
+The Office of Student Involvement will notify in writing the petitioning group of the final decision.
+Notifications will be done via HuskySync (OrgSync). - 8.
+If the group is granted recognition, the three (3) highest ranking officers must attend an Organization Training and Risk Management Training. - 9.
+General Social Greek Organizations: The HBU Expansion Policies for Social Greek Organizations may be obtained through the Office of Student Involvement.